Rowdy Tellez Preview, Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The Padres have the third-ranked team ERA across all MLB pitching staffs (3.82).
+- The Padres have a 3.85 team ERA that ranks fifth among all league pitching staffs.

-- Padres pitchers combine to allow 141 home runs (1.1 per game), the eighth-fewest in baseball.
+- The Padres surrender the eighth-fewest home runs in baseball (142 total, 1.1 per game).

+- Avila (0-0) makes the start for the Padres, his second of the season.

 © 2023 Data Skrive.
 All rights reserved.